jito-foundation/ncn-template/simulation-test-detailed-guide.md

 # Node Consensus Network (NCN) Tutorial: Building a Blockchain Consensus System

+This tutorial focuses on the core NCN program and its interaction with Jito's restaking infrastructure.
+For a complete production NCN system, you'll also need to implement operator CLI tools and operator software that interact with your NCN program.
+These components, which handle tasks like automated voting, monitoring, and administration, are not covered in this guide but will be essential for your production deployment.

 ## Table of Contents

 - [Node Consensus Network (NCN) Tutorial: Building a Blockchain Consensus System](#node-consensus-network-ncn-tutorial-building-a-blockchain-consensus-system)